samanamonitor/Monitoring_Agent/README.md

 * Create a `.flaskenv` file in the project root directory of the form `.flaskenv.example` (found in the project root directory).
 The variables found in `.flaskenv.example` are described as follows:

   * `FLASK_APP`: Used for testing for runing the flask app locally.
 Set it to `test.py` so that runing `flask run` will host the app on localhost:5000
+  * `SECRET_KEY`: Used for CSRF tockens.
+Reccomended for production.
   * `FLASK_ENV`: Used for debugging.
 Set this to `development` to run the app on debug mode.
 (WARNING: Do not set in production)
   * `HASH_SALT`: (required) A hash salt for the keys made for agent data documents
-  * `PAGINATION_SIZE`: (required) Set to a non-negative integer that sets how many entries can be listed in the index page at a time.
+  * `PAGINATION_SIZE`: (optional) Set to a non-negative integer that sets how many entries can be listed in the index page at a time.
+Default value is `50`.
   * `GOOGLE_CLIENT_ID`: web client ID for Google OAuth 2.0 credentials
   * `GOOGLE_CLIENT_SECRET`: web client secret for Google OAuth 2.0 credentials
+  * `MONGO_URI`: (optional) When not set, it's default value is `mongodb://localhost:27017/monitoringAgentDB`
+  * `ELASTICSEARCH_URL`: (optional) If not set, search functionality is disabled.
+If elasticsearch is installed locally with defaults, this should be set to `http://localhost:9200`.
 * Copy the project to Apache's `www` directory.
 Should look something like this:
 ```script
 $ sudo cp -r ~/Monitoring_Agent /var/www/Monitoring_Agent